- Fabric-based device is comfortable enough to be worn by a patient all day

 Want to help launch MyoExo?

-We are planning to launch a startup to commercialize this technology and improve clinical care for patients with Parkinson's Disease.
+We aim to commercialize this technology and improve clinical care for patients across multiple neurological disorders that affect muscle function.
+The team is currently seeking licensing partners and industry collaborators.
 Contact us to learn more.